apache/nuttx/boards/arm/imx6/sabre-6quad/README.txt

    critical sections in interrupt handlers of other CPUs.

-   When the critical section is used to lock a resource that is also used by interupt handling, the interrupt handling logic must also take the spinlock.
+   When the critical section is used to lock a resource that is also used by interrupt handling, the interrupt handling logic must also take the spinlock.
    This will cause the interrupt handlers on other CPUs to spin until leave_critical_section() is called.
 More verification is needed.